 Three Key Directions

-Taiwan Culture Studies: This direction focuses on colonial modernity in Taiwan, Taiwan's social movement’s research, Taiwan's sub-cultural studies, criticism of cultural policy, video ethnography, video cultural studies, and urban ethnography.
+Taiwan Culture Studies: This direction focuses on colonial modernity in Taiwan, Taiwan's social movement’s research, Taiwan's sub-cultures, criticism of cultural policy, video ethnographies, video cultural studies, and urban ethnographies.

-Modernity in East Asia: Courses include Asian contemporary themes, intellectual resources, Lu Xun and cultural criticism, Chen Ying-Chen - thoughts and literature, Qian Liqun Lu Xun studies and the Third World situation.
+Modernity in East Asia: Courses include Asian contemporary themes, intellectual resources, Lu Xun and cultural criticism, Chen Ying-Zhen - thoughts and literature, Qian Liqun, Lu Xun studies and the Third World situation.

 Comparative Study of Cultural History: Topics include intellectual history, cultural history and cultural sociology, physical history, and history of Western classical philosophy.

-The combination of human, social and cultural schools, community centers and the Hakka college teachers around Taiwan, work with Jiaotong University, Tsing-hua University and National Central University in the Taiwan University System Cultural Studies program.
+In the combination of humanities, social and cultural schools, community centers and the Hakka college, teachers around Taiwan work with Jiaotong University, Tsing-hua University and National Central University under the Taiwan University System Cultural Studies Program.

 Social and Cultural Demographics of the Students

-The Institute hosts students from different fields, including sociology, communication, history, literature (English / foreign language), philosophy, art, political philosophy, international relations and law.
-Classroom discussions are promoted to fully present the ideas and to stimulate diverse debates.
+The Institute hosts students from different fields, including sociology, communication, history, literature (English/foreign languages), philosophy, art, political philosophy, international relations and law.
+Classroom discussions are promoted to fully present ideas and to stimulate diverse debates.

 · Humanities (60%): Chinese (20%), Anglo-American Language (20%), French + German + Russian + Japanese (10%), History + Philosophy + Art (10%) · Social Sciences (30%): Journalism and Communication (10%), Sociology (10%), Law + Politics + Economy (10%) · Technical subjects and the other (10%): Mechanics + Electronics + Architecture + Medical Physics.